-Andrew joined the History of Art department at the Open University as a temporary lecturer in 2019.
+Andrew joined the History of Art department at the Open University in 2019.
 He has been an associate lecturer at the OU since 2017 and has also taught at Royal Holloway (University of London) and the University of Buckingham.
 Previously he was a Stipendiat at the Deutsches Forum für Kunstgeschichte in Paris (2015-2016) and a PhD student at University College London (2011-2015).

 BA History of Art (University College London), MSt History of Art (University of Oxford), PhD History of Art (University College London).

 I specialise in the art and ceremony of late medieval France and Valois Burgundy (c.
 1350-1520).
 I research how authority – cultural, legal and political – is manifested in visual culture, and I pay particular attention to the representation and performance of emotions and virtues.
 The historical aspect of this research has investigated the rhetoric of the common good and justice and how such rhetoric is evident in tomb sculpture, funerary ritual, ducal ordinances and courtly literature.
 My sociological research is in the history of emotions, and particularly the work of Johan Huizinga.

 I am a convener of the seminar series Marxism in Culture, which before COVID-19 was being hosted at the Institute of Advanced Studies at UCL.